 If you buy into my argument this far, you can see why I personally don’t enjoy Foursquare tweets.
 Think about it: just as nobody cared about what you ate for breakfast, I don’t think that people on Twitter care that you are “checking in” to your local Trader Joe’s.
 If I am out and want to find someone to hook up with for a cup of coffee and conversation, I’ll check to see where my friends are at on my iPhone through the dedicated Foursquare application.

 I don’t want my tweets flooded with real-time location updates from my Foursquare friends.
 And I’m not the only one.
-Just doing a Google search for “block foursquare twitter” will yield a lot of results, including this tweet from someone who echoes my sentiments:
+Just doing a Google search for “block foursquare twitter” will yield a lot of results from those who echoes my sentiments.

 The funny thing is I feel like I am in the minority on this one.
 One of my good friends who I met on Twitter yet have been unable to physically meet in person, Perri Gorman (also known on Twitter as “@BeTheButterfly“), recently wrote a great blog post on Foursquare.
 At the end of the post she asked a few power users, including myself, as to how we felt about these “location tweets.”
 Of the seven people who commented, I was the only one who disliked them.
 In fact, and you can quote me, I said,